fpischedda/francesco.pischedda.info/pages/services.rst

   Javascript from beginner to intermediate level

-These arguments are only the tip of the iceberg, if you need to learn something not listed here dont' worry, there are chances that I can help you anyway.
+These arguments are only the tip of the iceberg, if you need to learn something not listed here don't' worry, there are chances that I can help you anyway.

+In case you are curious, `here is my CV </cv>`_ with the details of my past experience.